MiBiPreT/mibiscreen/docs/introduction/introduction.md

 ## Bioremediation

 Bioremediation uses living organisms (including bacteria) to digest and neutralize environmental contaminants.
-Like the microbiome in the gut, which supports the body in digesting food, microbiomes at contaminanted sites can degrade organic contaminant in soil and groundwater.
+Like the microbiome in the gut, which supports the body in digesting food, microbiomes at contaminated sites can degrade organic contaminant in soil and groundwater.

 Processes relevant for general biodegradation and bioremediation prediction are: